tjhickey724/pythonintro/courses/skills_Sum2024.md

 This is a five week class.
 By the end of the course you will have mastered several programming concepts as well as several software development skills.

-The programming concept skills will be tested using weekly takehome exams The software development concepts will be tested using weekly programming assignments
+The programming concept skills will be tested using weekly takehome exams.

+The software development concepts will be tested using weekly programming assignments.

 ## Programming Concepts
 1. SLP - writing Straight Line Programs using variables, operators, expressions, keyboard input, and printing output to the screen